Department-of-Design/Kevins-Awesome-Macros/wait_for_bed_edge/README.md

      ```

 2. **Configuring `exclude_object`:**
    - This is required for excluding parts of prints if needed.
-There's more info available in the link provided.
+There's more info [here](https://www.klipper3d.org/Exclude_Object.html).

 3. **Installing the Macro:**
-   - Go to the installation guide and, when prompted, select option `2` to install the "wait for bed edge temp" macro.
+   - Run the [Quick Install guide](https://github.com/Department-of-Design/Kevins-Awesome-Macros?tab=readme-ov-file#quick-install) and, when prompted, select option `2` to install the "wait for bed edge temp" macro.

 4. **Restart the Firmware:**
    - After installing, restart by typing `FIRMWARE_RESTART` in the terminal/console.